 All pet owners in Sparwood are responsible for the care and welfare of the pets they own.
 This includes providing adequate food, water, shelter, veterinary care and living conditions.

 Let's work together to be responsible pet owners and keep our public spaces clean by following these simple guidelines:

-According to section 5 (d) of the Animal Control Bylaw, "no person shall suffer or permit any dog, cat, or animal of which he is the owner to become a public nuisance."
+According to section 8.7 of the Community Standards Bylaw, "A person shall not own, keep or harbor any animal or bird, which by its cries or sounds creates Noise".
 That includes persistent barking, calling, whining or other persistent noise made by domestic pets.
 Failing to comply could result in a $250 fine.

 Diseases can be transmitted to humans by direct contact with dog droppings and through flies and parasites.
 Dog droppings contaminate parks, playgrounds and other public spaces and pose serious health hazards to children playing nearby and to other persons and animals.

 Let's work together to keep our public and private spaces clean by following these simple guidelines: